Dear journalists, start-ups, agencies and PR folk,

 I get that you want to talk about how amazing some new app, product or company is, but can you please do so without resorting to lazy, outdated cliches?

-I’ve seen far too many articles make un-evidenced claims like ‘museums don’t realise people have different preferences in their galleries’ or that museums are ‘repeatedly turning a blind eye to technology, rather than recognizing it could be used to deliver an experience unique to every visitor’.
+I’ve seen far too many articles make un-evidenced claims like ‘museums don’t realise people have different preferences for activities in their galleries’ or that museums are ‘repeatedly turning a blind eye to technology, rather than recognizing it could be used to deliver an experience unique to every visitor’.
 If your app, product or company is good enough, you shouldn’t need to do the ‘competition’ down to stand out, and besides, sometimes my eyes hurt from rolling so hard.

 I know that traditionally everyone makes New Years resolutions for themselves, but in the spirit of disruption (ha! not really) I’d like to suggest a New Years resolution for you: leave those cliches about dusty old museums behind and find out what people in your city love about their museums.
 Find a new angle for your piece, one that recognises that museums don’t always get it right but that they’ve probably been thinking about the best uses of technology for their audiences longer than you have.